AakashSasikumar/StockMate/README.md

 for stock in constituents:
     source.saveIntraDay(stock, savePath="DataStore/StockData/)

-# The above method saved the stock data in that location directly
+# The above method saves the stock data in that location directly
 ```

 - AutoRotate is a feature that takes a list of api keys and rotates them so that the daily limit can be breached.
 It also scrapes a list of proxy addresses so that AlphaVantage doesn't block the source IP.